 Witt is the youthful protester who famously disrupted a 2015 press conference with Mario Draghi, European Central Bank president, with a protest against the ECB’s ‘dictatorship’, particularly in relation to the hardships of debt-ridden southern Europe.
 King, a colleague of Tucker’s as former governor of the BoE, opined with trademark sarcasm in a central banking debate in Basel 2013 that, ‘If central bankers are the only game in town, I’m getting out of town!’

-The two comments go to the heart of Tucker's 600-plus-page tome Unelected Power, ranging over the risks of untrammelled growth in central bank powers after the 2008 financial crisis – and the need to constrain them in a series of agency agreements fully intertwined into the fabric of elected government.
+The two comments go to the heart of Tucker’s 600-plus-page tome Unelected Power, ranging over the risks of untrammelled growth in central bank influence after the 2008 financial crisis – and the need to constrain them in a series of agency agreements fully intertwined into the fabric of elected government.

 Tucker is at his best when assessing the different historical roots of these accumulated powers, delving back to the history of Plato’s guardians, the elite caste of counsellors embedded into the 400 BC Athenian city-state.
 His recipes combine a need for public scrutiny, firm rules and acceptance that, when things go wrong, unelected officials as well as politicians need to accept criticism and take responsibility.

 He draws some telling parallels with the judiciary – which as he points out in the UK has had to face its own jurisdictional and budgetary struggles with the executive – and the military, two organs to which the government devolves exceptional powers.